 In 2011, San Diego State averaged 427.4 yards per game.
 Running back Ronnie Hillman ranked fourth nationally in rushing (1,711 yards) and was selected in the third round of the NFL draft.
 Quarterback Ryan Lindley, who finished his career among the top 15 in FBS history in career passing yards, was a sixth-round draft choice of the Arizona Cardinals.

-Ludwig completed his 18th year as an offensive coordinator at the NCAA level in 2012 and has 26 years of coaching experience overall.
-His teams have been to 13 bowl games with seven bids in the past eight seasons.
+Ludwig completed his 19th year as an offensive coordinator at the NCAA level in 2013 and has 27 years of coaching experience overall.
+His teams have been to 14 bowl games with eight bids in the past nine seasons.
 Prior to his years at San Diego State, Ludwig served as the offensive coordinator at California (2009-10), Utah (2005-08), Oregon (2002-04), Fresno State (1998-01), Cal Poly (1997) and Augustana (1993-94).

 Ludwig helped Utah go to four consecutive bowl games, including a 2009 Sugar Bowl win over Alabama, as the Utes finished 13-0 with a No. 2 national ranking.
 That season, Utah put up 36.9 points per game and he was named a finalist for the FootballScoop Offensive Coordinator of the Year.
 In 2005, the Utes led the MWC in total offense and ranked 12th nationally at 473.0 yards per game.